 4. Socialising Sobremesa

 8. Urban Bolds

 9. Spiced Honey

 10. Eastern Artistry

 1. Happy Homestead: If you live in the UK, you’ll be well aware that Brexit is on the horizon.
 If and when this happens, we are likely to be spending more time at home, waiting to see how the economy is affected.
 With unpredictable house prices, moving home may not be an option at the moment.
 Creating a happy homestead and hunkering down might be something to comfort you.
 Whether that’s redecorating or buying yourself a few lovely things.
 I have a feeling that we might be getting cosy in a log cabin kind of way.
 Think real fires, blankets, wool throws, warm rugs, handmade furniture and natural wood materials.

 Happy Homestead: Oakham Bookcase from Barker and Stonehouse

-2. Middlemalism: We started to embrace minimalism and the Scandi paired back look.
+2. Middlemalism: We started to embrace minimalism, and the Scandi paired back look.
 Then along came Maximalism which was pattern crazy, object stuffing and a complete overload.
-You might now be totally confused whether to go for more or for less.
+You might now be confused about whether to go for more or less.
 How about meeting somewhere in the middle?
 Middlemalism might be the way to go.
-Okay I just made up that word but hopefully you know what I mean.
+Okay, I just made up that word, but hopefully, you know what I mean.
 Don’t go too bare in your interiors so that it looks like you’ve just moved in to your house and haven’t got around to buying yourself many decorative objects yet.
 Don’t overdo it either and give yourself a headache with clashing colours.
 Besides, think about all that extra cleaning and dusting!
 One room where you could max out more is the bedroom, make this a sumptuous place to relax and escape from the real world … and Brexit!

 Middlemalism: Vignette Upholstered Bed from The French Bedroom Co